-Raise your hand if you’ve been wanting to do more influencer marketing, but you find it too time-consuming to find the right partners?
+Raise your hand if you want to do more influencer marketing, but you find it too time-consuming to find the right partners.
 What if you could build an army of micro-influencers who you know already love your product and shop with you?
 It’d be freakin’ awesome, right!?

 Well, guess what?
 There’s an app for that!
 Tune into this week’s episode to hear why micro-influencers might be the best way to do influencer marketing and why tapping your existing customer base is the best place to find micro-influencers.

-Raise your hand if you’ve been wanting to do more influencer marketing, but you find it too time-consuming to find the right partners?
+Raise your hand if you’ve been wanting to do more influencer marketing, but find it too time-consuming to find the right partners.
 You have to identify people, check their engagement, reach out to gauge their interest in your brand…

 And you know that no matter how efficient you become with your process, it’s impossible to scale… even with help.